 Origin and Distribution

 Corydoras metae was initially described in 1914 and subsequently named after Rio Meta, the river where it was first found.
 Rio Meta is an important tributary of the Orinoco River in Colombia and is the primary river of the eastern plains of Colombia.
 The Bandit Cory is endemic to the small rivers and creeks in this region.
 It is widely available in the aquarium trade and is among the most popular of the Corydoras species.

 Colors and Markings

 The Bandit Cory is aptly named, due to the black band that runs from gill to gill, going over the top of the head and covering both eyes like a mask.
 The body is pale beige with a pink tinge.
-All the fins are colorless, with the exception of the dorsal fin.
+All the fins are colorless, except for the dorsal fin.
 The bottom two-thirds to one half of the dorsal fin is black, while the remainder is colorless.
 From the dorsal fin, a black stripe runs along back ridge until it meets the caudal fin.
 The black stripe then curves downward and runs parallel with the base of the tail, from top to bottom, then ends without continuing into the tail itself.